qschwagle/probable-guide/docs/use-case.md

 There is a peak method that returns a bool.
 There is also a IsError method that returns a bool and a error() method that returns a error code.

+# Use Case 3

+A user makes a change, but wants to undo said change.
+Then they change their mind and want to return the change.
+A user wants to undo many changes.
+They make another change, and then undo it.